 If you have a little more to spend, get the Sony WH-1000XM4

 If you’re let down by the Sony WH-CH710N, check out the Sony WH-1000XM4.
-The Sony WH-1000XM4 is some of the best active noise cancelling headphones on the market.
+The Sony WH-1000XM4 is some of the best active noise canceling headphones on the market.
 It offers a slew of features including Bluetooth multipoint, automatic ear detection, ambient noise mode which can be activated by cupping the ear cup, and speak-to-chat functionality.
 It also has excellent sound quality that can be equalized in the Sony Headphones Connect app.

 If you’re willing to stretch your budget quite a bit more, it is worth it for the long-term.